 She is equipped to standard beyond that required by the Maritime and Coastguard Agency (MCA) and the race organisers - the Royal Ocean Racing Club (RORC).
 She provides an extremely safe environment within which to participate in an event such as the Fastnet Race.

 The yacht is very hands on and you will get a go at all the different roles.
 Most things require at least 2 people so team work will be key.

-Down below the yacht is comfortable and has a big airy saloon area, a well equipped galley and a heads.
-She has 12 bunks when moored up but when racing you iwll be hot bunking which involves rolling your sleeping bag up and putting it in your locker.
+Down below the yacht is that of a functional race boat with 12 seperate bunks arranged in dormitory style and a heads.
+When racing you will be hot bunking which involves rolling your sleeping bag up and putting it in your locker.
 The galley is equipped with a gas cooker and large fridge.

 The Rolex Fastnet Race is one of the world's most prestigious and challenging Races yacht races.
 Since its establishment in 1925 the Fastnet Race has provided thousands of sailors with the ultimate challenge of rounding the Fastnet Rock.

 Racing hard for over 600 miles for five days gives this race its tough reputation.
 In a field of up to 300 yachts you will race from Cowes to the infamous rock off Southern Ireland and for the first time ever the race will then finish in Cherbourg, often encountering some of the most demanding weather conditions.

 The Royal Ocean Racing Club, who are the race organisers, rightly so, have strict entry criteria for both yachts and crews wishing to compete.
 The yacht/skipper/crew must complete 300 miles in offshore races as a team in the 12 months before the race.

 Classroom (Zoom) and swimming pool based training.
 Get to know your fellow crew mates and skipper.

 Get to know the yacht and sail!
 You will join and depart from the yacht in Cowes.